Customize Ink/Stitch

 Working with Templates

-If you decided to use Ink/Stitch more frequently for your embroidery work, you might get tired of setting up the whole scene over and over again.
-In this case you are ready to create a template for your basic embroidery setup.
-Once you organised everything as desired, simply save your file in your templates folder.
-You can now access it by File > New from template.
+If you decided to use Ink/Stitch more frequently, you might get tired of creating the same configurations repeatedly.
+You can create a template for your basic embroidery setup.
+Once you have organised your settings, save them as a template file in your templates folder (File > Save template...).
+You can now access it by File > New from template > Custom.

 Tip: Get predefined templates from our tutorial section.